gabeklein/entangled-io/README.md

 <br/>

-<p align="center">Entangled-IO is a set of developer tools designed to bridge the gap between a client and server applications written in typescript.
-With a simple helper on the backend, and webpack-plugin on the front, you can effectively call server-side functions as if they were locally defined within your apps in the field.</p>
+<p align="center">Entangled-IO is a set of developer tools designed to bridge the gap between client and server applications written in typescript.
+With simple helpers on the backend, and webpack-plugin on the front, you can effectively call server-side functions as if they were defined locally within your apps in the field.</p>

 <br/>